 Shane West (Jeff Keller), Leonard Roberts (Staff Sergeant Marcus Howston), Aldis Hodge (Trevor Anderson), Callum Blue (Geoffrey Wilcox), Brendan Miller (Chard Davies), Theo Rossi (Tino Hull), Noel G (Jorge Wardell), Mercedes Masöhn (Arab Woman), J.K.
 Simmons (Lieutenant-Colonel Arson)

 Red Sands was the second film from Alex Turner who had previously gained some notice with the horror film Dead Birds (2004).
-Also on the credits is the name of Simon Barrett, who had also written Dead Birds and Frankenfish (2004) and went onto become a regular screenwriter for Adam Wingard on A Horrible Way to Die (2010), Autoerotic (2011), What Fun We’re Having (2011), You’re Next (2011), The Guest (2014), Blair Witch (2016) and Wingard’s segments of The ABCs of Death (2012) and the V/H/S films, while himself also directing a segment of V/H/S/2 (2013).
+Also on the credits is the name of Simon Barrett, who had also written Dead Birds, Frankenfish (2004) and Temple (2017).
+Shortly after this, he became a regular screenwriter for Adam Wingard on A Horrible Way to Die (2010), Autoerotic (2011), What Fun We’re Having (2011), You’re Next (2011), The Guest (2014), Blair Witch (2016) and Wingard’s segments of The ABCs of Death (2012) and the V/H/S films, while himself also directing a segment of V/H/S/2 (2013).

 Red Sands is a film that one watched with little expectation and ended up being gently surprised.
 It has borrowed much from the basics set down by Michael Mann’s The Keep (1983) – of a group of soldiers in a fort being picked off by an ancient evil that they have unwittingly unleashed (although where The Keep had Nazis during World War II, Red Sands is updated to the contemporary US occupation of Afghanistan).
 Once he has the men in the stone encampment and cut off by a sandstorm, Alex Turner creates a contained situation filled with the constant lurking sense of something eerie about to happen.